-EXPECTED APPLICATION OF 2002 BOND PROCEEDS
+EXPECTED APPLICATION OF 2003 BOND PROCEEDS

-Proceeds of the 2002 Bonds shall be deposited in (i) the Senior Lien Account of the Debt Service Reserve Fund to meet the Debt Service Reserve Requirement for the 2002 Bonds; (ii) the Interest Account of the Debt Service Fund; and, (iii) the Cost of Issuance Account in the Program Fund in an amount sufficient to pay costs of issuance of the 2002 Bonds.
+Initial proceeds of the 2003 Bonds shall be deposited in (i) the Senior Lien Account of the Debt Service Reserve Fund to meet the Debt Service Reserve Requirement for the 2003 Bonds and (ii) the Cost of Issuance Account of the Program Fund in an amount sufficient to pay costs of issuance of the 2003 Bonds.
 The Trustee will withdraw moneys from the Cost of Issuance Account from time to time for the purpose of paying such costs of issuance, and moneys so withdrawn and paid shall be free and clear of the pledge created by the General Resolution.

-After the foregoing deposits are made, the remainder of the principal proceeds of the 2002 Bonds will be deposited in the Taxable Bond Subaccount of the Loan Account of the Program Fund.
-The Corporation expects that all of the proceeds of the 2002 Bonds deposited in the Taxable Bond Subaccount of the Loan Account will be utilized on or about the settlement date to finance and refinance the acquisition and the making of Guaranteed Loans; provided, that all such proceeds deposited in the Taxable Bond Subaccount of the Loan Account of the Program Fund must be disbursed on or prior to June 30, 2002 (or such later date as may be confirmed by the Rating Agencies) to finance and refinance the acquisition and the making of Guaranteed Loans.
-If any moneys shall remain after June 30, 2002 (or such later date as may be confirmed by the Rating Agencies), any excess shall be deposited in the Principal Account of the Debt Service Fund and applied first to Principal Reduction Payments next coming due on any Bonds Outstanding and then to the redemption of Bonds which are subject to redemption.
+After the foregoing deposits are made, the remainder of the initial proceeds of the 2003 Bonds will be deposited in the Taxable Bond Subaccount of the Loan Account of the Program Fund.
+The Corporation expects that substantially all of the initial proceeds of the 2003 Bonds deposited in the Taxable Bond Subaccount of the Loan Account will be utilized on or about the settlement date to finance and refinance the acquisition and the making of Guaranteed Loans; provided, that all such proceeds deposited in the Taxable Bond Subaccount of the Loan Account of the Program Fund must be disbursed on or prior to December 31, 2003 (or such later date as may be confirmed by the Rating Agencies) to finance and refinance the acquisition and the making of Guaranteed Loans.
+If any moneys shall remain after December 31, 2003 (or such later date as may be confirmed by the Rating Agencies), any excess shall be deposited in the Principal Account of the Debt Service Fund and applied first to principal reduction payments next coming due on any Bonds Outstanding and then to the redemption of Bonds which are subject to redemption.

-The Corporation presently estimates that the proceeds of the sale of the 2002 Bonds will be applied approximately as follows:
+The Corporation presently estimates that the initial proceeds of the sale of the 2003 Bonds will be applied approximately as follows:

-Deposit to the Loan Account of Program Fund, to be used to finance or acquire Guaranteed Loans \$203,249,700 Deposit to the Debt Service Reserve Fund 525,000 Deposit to Interest Account of the Debt Service Fund 4,925,000 Underwriting discount and deposit to the Program Fund to pay certain other Costs of Issuance 1,300,300 Total \$ 210,000,000
+Deposit to the Loan Account of Program Fund, to be used to finance or acquire Guaranteed Loans \$270,846,500 Deposit to the Debt Service Reserve Fund 2,750,000 Underwriting discount and deposit to the Program Fund to pay certain other Costs of Issuance 1,403,500 Total \$ 275,000,000